A London-Middlesex System-Wide Professional Learning Day

 Christina Pickles is an outdoor play advocate and founder of Get Outside and Play, an organization that ensures more outdoor play in early learning and care settings, schools, and communities through events, presentations, workshops, and consulting.
 She has been supporting outdoor experiences with people of all ages for 25 years and 10 years ago, pivoted her work to put play at the centre of everything she does.
 She believes play is the best way children (and adults) connect with the land, their communities, their bodies, and each other.
 She lives along the Bow River in Calgary, Alberta and can be found walking her dog Clover or chasing after her adventurous 10 year old.

-FACILITATED BY FRED SEABROOK (HOST), ADEBOLA ADEFIOYE (PANELIST), ASAD CHOUDHARY (PANELIST), ROBYN MICHAUD (PANELIST), AND DR. HALA MREIWED (PANELIST)
+FACILITATED BY FRED SEABROOK (HOST), ADEBOLA ADEFIOYE (PANELIST), ASAD CHOUDHARY (PANELIST), AND DR. HALA MREIWED (PANELIST)

-This panel discussion will invite participants to consider the ways in which children’s rights and global citizenship are conceptualized and practiced in the early childhood education and care (ECEC) sector.
-Together, through a lens of critical empathy, panelists will discuss the challenges and opportunities of enacting rights-based pedagogies in everyday practice.
-Those attending are invited to participate in a question and answer (Q & A) following the discussion.
+This panel discussion invited participants to consider the ways in which children’s rights and global citizenship are conceptualized and practiced in the early childhood education and care (ECEC) sector.
+Together, through a lens of critical empathy, panelists discussed the challenges and opportunities of enacting rights-based pedagogies in everyday practice.
+Those attending were invited to participate in a question and answer (Q & A) following the discussion.